-Childhood cancer outcomes have shown truly remarkable improvements in the past 3 decades.
+Childhood cancer outcomes have shown truly remarkable improvements in the past three decades.
 Key to this success has been the large-scale participation in multi-centre clinical trials based on the concept that research is a core component of childhood cancer care.

-This document is intended to define the structure of research participation of satellite patients specifically in phase 2 and 3 trials conducted by the Children’s Oncology Group (COG).
-The goal of this process is to allow children registered on clinical trials to receive components of care closer to home while still allowing for compliance with all aspects of clinical research within the satellite site.
+This section of the POGO Satellite Manual is intended to define the structure of research participation by POGO Satellite Clinic patients – specifically, in Phase II and III trials conducted by COG and other cooperative groups.
+The goal of this process is to allow children registered on clinical trials to receive components of care closer to home while still allowing for compliance with all aspects of clinical research within the POGO Satellite Clinic.

 - Access to the overall study protocol document